Riverhills

 The educational profile of Riverhills exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 34.3%, significantly lower than the SA4 region average of 47.4%.
+The area has university qualification rates at 34.3%, significantly lower than the SA4 region average of 47.4%.
 Bachelor degrees are the most common at 23.2%, followed by postgraduate qualifications (8.0%) and graduate diplomas (3.1%).
-Vocational credentials are prevalent, with 35.1% of residents aged 15+ holding them, including advanced diplomas (12.2%) and certificates (22.9%).
-Educational participation is high, with 31.0% of residents currently enrolled in formal education.
+Vocational credentials are held by 35.1% of residents aged 15+, with advanced diplomas at 12.2% and certificates at 22.9%.
+Educational participation is high, with 31.0% currently enrolled in formal education.

 Frequently Asked Questions - Education